-The following sets forth the names and province or state and country of residence of our directors and executive officers, the offices held by them in the Corporation, their current principal occupations, all as of July 24, 2014, the date of this report, their principal occupations during the last five years and the month and year in which they became directors or officers.
+The following sets forth the names and province or state and country of residence of our directors and executive officers, the offices held by them in the Corporation, their current principal occupations, all as of July 28, 2015, the date of this report, their principal occupations during the last five years and the month and year in which they became directors or officers.
 The term of each director expires on the date of our next annual meeting.

-Name, Province/State and Country of Residence and Present Position with Portage (1) Principal Occupation Last five years Dr. Gregory Bailey (2) London, UK Chairman of the Board of Director June 4, 2013 See brief biography below Dr. Declan Doogan Stonington, CT, USA Chief Executive Officer and Directo June 4, 2013 r See brief biography below Mr. Jim Mellon (2) (3) Isle of Man Director June 4, 2013 See brief biography below Mr. Kam Shah (2) Ontario, Canada Director and Chief Financial Office January 3, 1999 May 17, 2004 - June 4, 2013 - Chief Executive Officer of Bontan, March 9, 2010 till date - Sole director, CEO/CFO of ZD Ventures Corporation
+Name, Province/State and Country of Residence and Present Position with Portage (1) Date became Director/Officer Principal Occupation Last five years Dr. Gregory Bailey (2) London, UK Chairman of the Board of Director June 4, 2013 See brief biography below Dr. Declan Doogan Stonington, CT, USA Chief Executive Officer and Director June 4, 2013 See brief biography below Mr. Jim Mellon (2) (3) Isle of Man Director June 4, 2013 See brief biography below Mr. Kam Shah (2) Ontario, Canada Director and Chief Financial Officer January 3, 1999 May 17, 2004 - June 4, 2013 - Chief Executive Officer of Bontan, March 9, 2010 till July 15, 2015 -director and CFO of ZD Ventures Corporation